osmcode/osmcode.github.io/_osmium_tool_manual/05_converting.md

 The output file will not have the `version`, `timestamp`, etc. fields and so it is much more compact than the usual XML format.

-As you can see you can add the options to the format separated by commas, multiple options are possible.
+As you can see, you can add the options to the format separated by commas, multiple options are possible.
 Some options are available for several or all formats (`add_metadata` for instance), others are specific to one of the formats, `pbf_dense_nodes` for instance only works on the PBF format.
-Note that unknown options are silently ignored, so if you mistype an option, you will not get an error message.
+Note that unknown options are silently ignored, so if you mistype an option, you will not get an error message!

 See the
 [osmium-file-formats](https://docs.osmcode.org/osmium/latest/osmium-file-formats.html)